g0aty/SickoMenu/README.md

   brew install --cask wine-stable
   ```
   **For Method 3:-**
-- The bash in the first step will install Homebrew, if don't have it on your os.
+- The bash in the first step will install Homebrew, if you don't have it on your os.
+I recommend this method for users comfortable with basic terminal commands.

 ---
 ## ⌨️ Default Hotkeys